Italy freezes the assets of Russian oligarchs for 2 billion euros

-As part of the sanctions imposed by the EU against Russia, after the start of a full-scale Russian invasion of Ukraine, Italy froze the assets of Russian oligarchs worth about 2 billion euros (2.5 billion dollars).
+Italy froze the assets of Russian oligarchs worth about 2 billion euros (equivalent to 2.5 billion dollars) after the start of the Russian invasion of Ukraine last year.

 It is reported by The Guardian.

-UIF director Enzo Serata said that financial assets worth about 330 million euros associated with 80 individuals were also frozen under the sanctions regime.
+Director of the UIF, Enzo Serata, noted that financial assets worth about 330 million euros associated with 80 individuals were also frozen under the sanctions regime.

-Until the outbreak of full-scale war in February 2022, Italy's beaches and ports were a popular destination for wealthy Russians who bought property in prime locations such as the Lake Como area, the island of Sardinia, the province of Tuscany and the Ligurian coast.

 It is reported by The Guardian.

-UIF director Enzo Serata said that financial assets worth about 330 million euros associated with 80 individuals were also frozen under the sanctions regime.
+Director of the UIF, Enzo Serata, noted that financial assets worth about 330 million euros associated with 80 individuals were also frozen under the sanctions regime.

-Until the outbreak of full-scale war in February 2022, Italy's beaches and ports were a popular destination for wealthy Russians who bought property in prime locations such as the Lake Como area, the island of Sardinia, the province of Tuscany and the Ligurian coast.

 Add comment (Appears after moderation)